 The key factor that affects whether an ADHD drug can cause a crash is whether it’s a stimulant or nonstimulant drug.

 The majority of ADHD medications, such as Adderall, Vyvanse, and Ritalin, are stimulants.
 Stimulants work by increasing the levels of certain neurotransmitters, or brain chemicals, called norepinephrine and dopamine.

 Crash from a stimulant medication is caused by the drug’s effects on dopamine levels in your brain.
 Dopamine affects learning, attention, and mood.
-Your levels of dopamine are increased by the drug.
+The drug increases your levels of dopamine.
 But as the drug wears off, these levels go down.
 This causes the crash.

 Strattera, on the other hand, is a nonstimulant medication.
 It works by increasing levels of norepinephrine only.
 Norepinephrine has lesser effects on attention and mood than dopamine does.
 And since Strattera doesn’t affect your levels of dopamine, there is no risk of a crash.

 Some people think of a crash as any negative effect from taking a drug.
-While Strattera does not cause a crash in the sense described above, it can cause side effects.
+While Strattera doesn’t cause a crash in the sense described above, it can cause side effects.

 The mild side effects of Strattera can be similar to those of stimulants and can include nervousness, trouble sleeping, and irritability.

 The most serious possible side effect of Strattera is thoughts of suicide in children or adolescents.
 This side effect is very rare.
 However, when taking this medication, children should be watched closely for suicidal thinking or unusual changes in behavior.
 Other rare but serious side effects of Strattera can include seizures and liver problems.